turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 <section class="note">
 ### 3rd Party Libraries

 You may choose **ONE** of the following 3rd party libraries to incorporate into your app as an extension if interested.
 Your group may want to do a research spike over the first weekend to see what your team would like to experiment with.
-Please get instructor approval first before choosing to use additional 3rd-party libraries.
+Please get instructor approval first before choosing to use additional 3rd-party libraries. **This is an extension and not required!**

 * [Micromodal](https://www.npmjs.com/package/micromodal){:target='blank'}
 * [GlideJS](https://www.npmjs.com/package/@glidejs/glide){:target='blank'}